-As of June 30, 2008, the most recent date for which an actuarial valuation is available, Kentucky's pension system for teachers is 68.2 percent funded and has an amortization period of over 30 years.
-This means that it would take the state more than 30 years to pay off its unfunded liabilities.
-Kentucky's amortization period does not meet the regulatory requirement of 30 years, and its funding level is too low, especially considering that it was below the conventionally recommended minimum funding level of 80 percent before the recent financial market downturn.
-The state's system is not financially sustainable according to actuarial benchmarks.
+As of September 30, 2007, the most recent date for which an actuarial valuation is available, Michigan's pension system for teachers is 88.7 percent funded and has a 28-year amortization period.
+This means that it would take the state 28 years to pay off its unfunded liabilities.
+While its funding ratio is less than ideal, Michigan's amortization period meets regulatory requirements, and the state's system is financially sustainable according to actuarial benchmarks.